aliutkus/torchsearchsorted/README.md

 * This function has not been heavily tested.
 Use at your own risks
 * When `a` is not sorted, the results vary from numpy's version.
 But I decided not to care about this because the function should not be called in this case.
 * In some cases, the results vary from numpy's version.
 However, as far as I could see, this only happens when values are equal, which means we actually don't care about the order in which this value is added.
 I decided not to care about this also.
+* vectors have to be contiguous for torchsearchsorted to give consistant results. use `.contiguous()` on all tensor arguments before calling

 ## Installation